slcorp/RTView-ClearBlade/README.md

 * Double click on cb_mixing_plants.

 	This will load the cb_mixing_plants display into the editor.

-* Click on Options in the menu.

-* Click on Variables ….

-	This will bring up the VARIABLES dialog.

-* Change the LOCAL-DEMO-SERVER to IOT-DEMO-SERVER for gDemoServerURL.

-* Click OK.

-	This will connect your display to SL RTView's IoT data server that is running on an Amazon instance.
+	If your backend data server is active, this will connect your display to SL RTView's ClearBlade IoT data server that is running on an Amazon instance.

 **_Feel free to experiment with this project, modify it, enhance it and share your experience, comments, suggestions and/or enhancements with us._**